Frequently Asked Mortgage Questions

 How much can I borrow?

-They’ll consider your income, outgoings, credit commitments, family situation, and even the type of property you’re buying.
-Each lender uses their own affordability calculator, so two banks could offer you very different maximum loan amounts.
+There is no simple one-size-fits-all answer.
+Lenders consider your income, outgoings, credit commitments, family situation, and even the property type.
+Each lender uses their own affordability calculator, so two banks could offer you very different figures.
+The best way to get a reliable number is to speak to one of our advisers — we will compare lenders and give you a realistic figure based on your actual circumstances.

 How much deposit do I need?